svenpetersen1965/C64-Kernal-Adapter-Switch-Long-Board/README.md

 This development was inspired by Adrian Black's youtube video <a href="https://youtu.be/GPq5xnJRw2w">How-To: C64 Arduino based Restore Key/Four Kernal Switcher/Hard Reset</a>

+# Rev. 2
+This board revision provides and optional pin header with the address bits A5 and A8 for stereo SID application.

 # Calculation of the BOM prices
 The component prices of the BOM 0.0 were summed up.
 The total is 3.81€, which does not include and shipping fees.